 - 1.1 The purpose of this report is to present the work carried out during the past financial year to minimise the risk of fraud, bribery and corruption occurring in Stockport Council and to Stockport residents and other stakeholders.
 This supports the requirements of the Accounts and Audit Regulations 2015, which state that the Council must have measures in place "to enable the prevention and detection of inaccuracies and fraud."
-In this context, we have taken fraud also to refer to cases of bribery and corruption. - 1.2 The report also sets out planned work for 2020/21, highlights some of the current areas of fraud risk and provides a conclusion on the effectiveness of the Council's arrangements to minimise the risk of fraud. - 1.3 It is important to note that the prevention, detection and effective management of fraud risks is the responsibility of all services within the Council and not restricted to Internal Audit and Counter Fraud Services.
-The report highlights the positive overall work undertaken from colleagues in Parking Enforcement, Stockport Homes and Trading Standards.
+In this context, we have taken fraud also to refer to cases of bribery and corruption. - 1.2 The report also sets out planned work for 2021/22, highlights some of the current areas of fraud risk and provides a conclusion on the effectiveness of the Council's arrangements to minimise the risk of fraud. - 1.3 It is important to note that the prevention, detection and effective management of fraud risks is the responsibility of all services within the Council and not restricted to Internal Audit and Counter Fraud Services.
+The report highlights the positive overall work undertaken from colleagues in Insurance Services, Revenues & Benefits, Parking Enforcement, Stockport Homes and Trading Standards. - 1.4 It is important to highlight that the risk and control environments (including areas around fraud prevention and detection) in the 202/21 financial year have been considerably impacted by the Covid 19 pandemic and the subsequent shift in changes to the working environment at Stockport Council. - 1.5 Key fraud risk areas have changed and external drivers such as increased reliance on digital and technology, the distribution of significant numbers and values of business and discretionary grant to Stockport stakeholders and the impact on the wider economy have all increase fraud risks facing the Council. - 1.6 Although recent Cipfa guidance entitled "Guidance for Head of Internal Audit Annual Opinions 2020/21" suggests "Avoiding diversion of internal audit staff on to counter fraud work, or other non-core audit work, beyond that which is already accommodated within the plan", resources have been increased over the past 12 months in this key area, particularly around the management, issue and control of business grants.